ketnas/fashion-test/README.md

 # Mask R-CNN and Deepfashion2 for Cloth Detection and Segmentation

-Use samples/demo.ipynb in google colab to run with the pre-trained model to detect fashion images
+Use samples/demo.ipynb to detect fashion images with the pre-trained model in google colab